metamorph-inc/openmeta-mms/docs/utilities/runonhpc.rst

    cd <path_to_results_folder>
    ~/openmeta-venv/bin/python -m testbenchexecutor testbench_manifest.json

 The Test Bench may take some time to run.
 Once it is complete, launch or refresh OpenMETA's **Results Browser** to inspect the results of the analysis.
-Because the analysis results are within the project directory, they will be accessible in the same was as analyses performed locally in the Windows environment.
+Because the analysis results are within the project directory, they will be accessible in the same Results Browser as analyses performed locally in the Windows environment.

 .. figure:: images/linux-hpc-results-browser.png
    :alt: Test Bench results in the Results Browser